Find Grad Schools

 45 Yearly Graduations

 San Francisco State University is the 3rd most popular school in the nation for students seeking a master's degree in english language.
 Each year, around 27,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 45 people received their master's degree in english language from SFSU.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+About 63% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #4